 - Explicit memory (declarative memory) is the repository of consciously remembered facts.

-The 3S imperatives (Satisfaction of physical needs, Sex, and Safety) shape our internal worldview (Figure 5.5) by directing our awareness and attention toward fulfilling their demands.
+The 3S imperatives (Satiety, Sex, and Safety) shape our internal worldview (Figure 5.5) by directing our awareness and attention toward fulfilling these fundamental demands.

 Satiety is the satisfaction of the physical needs of our body.
-It originates in the biological drive for homeostasis, an automatic search for the level of bio-chemical ions that results in the organism flourishing.
-Our needs are an abstraction of the vast combinations of homeostatic and environmental situations we find ourselves in.
-Each choice can only satisfy some of the many calls our body demands on us.
+It originates in the biological drive for homeostasis, an automatic search for the level of bio-chemical ions that results in the organism optimal physical performance.

 Sex first arose as a motive force for behavioral choices more than 1 billion years ago.
-If Satiety is not demanding immediate action, sexual desire can direct our interest and action.
-It can banish from our immediate awareness cautions that memory may have available.
-This causes a need and with memory a goal.
+If homeostasis is not demanding immediate action, sexual desire can direct our interest and action.

-As memory became a feature of higher animals, the link between behavior and reaction developed.
+As memory became an important feature of higher animals, links between behavior and result developed.
 Behaviors with bad results could be learned to be avoided.
-The desire for safety became flight-or-fight, a feature of decision making.
-Other behaviors resulted in positive responses.

-Emotions result from choosing a behavior that maximizies the sum of the 3S imperatives, constrained by the limit that only one behavior can be chosen.
+Emotions result from choosing a behavior that maximizies the sum of the satisfaction of our 3S imperatives, constrained by the limit that only one behavior can be chosen.
 Usually the 3S Imperatives are each, only partly, satisfied.

 Personality is the semi-stable emotional collection of behavioral responses we make from the choices available.
 The strengths of the 3S’s in an individual are relative stable as is the physical context these days.
 This leads to a routine selection of certain behavior responses, personality traits.